DoHyeonhak/DoHyeonhak/README.md

 * I'm Handong Global University Student in South Korea.
 (2023 ~ )
 * I'm currently learning C, C++, and Java!
+* I aspire to become a developer with strong CS knowledge.
 * For more information, email me do2hak4@gmail.com

 </div>